 Please have whoever is driving you to surgery drop you off at the Clough Surgical Center entrance.
 This is a dedicated entrance for our surgical day patients.
 Parking is available in the parking garage located across from the Clough Surgical Center entrance.
-You’ll check in at the Clough Surgical Center reception desk, on the first floor, on the day of your surgery.
+You will check in at the Clough Surgical Center reception desk, on the first floor, on the day of your surgery.

 After your operation, you will be taken to the Post-Anesthesia Care Unit (PACU), a special nursing unit for post-operative recovery.
 From the PACU, you’ll be taken to a private post-op recovery room in the Clough Surgical Center.

-While you’re in surgery and the PACU, your family and friends will be kept informed of your progress by the Emerson family liaison assigned to you.
+While you are in surgery and the PACU, your family and friends will be kept informed of your progress by the Emerson family liaison assigned to you.
 Family liaisons are staff dedicated to communicating with patients’ families and friends to keep them up to date while a patient is in surgery and recovery.

 If you are admitted for observation

 Your doctor may decide to admit you for observation in order to monitor the effects of short-term treatments or to administer tests, medications and examinations.
-While you’re not considered an inpatient, you’ll be assigned to a patient room or to a specific area of the hospital.
+While you’re not considered an inpatient, you will be assigned to a patient room or to a specific area of the hospital.
 A typical stay for observation is less than 24 hours, although it may be extended, if necessary.